How to Make Gravy: Composition

 The gravy recipe is genuine – Kelly learnt it from his father-in-law: "Just add flour, salt, a little red wine and don't forget a dollop of tomato sauce".
-In the late 1970s, Kelly met his future wife, Hilary Brown, at one of his early gigs – the relationship is described in the 1992 song, "When I First Met Your Ma", written for their son, Declan (born 1980).
-In 1984 Brown and Kelly divorced.

 Late in December 2017 Kelly explained to Luke Wong of ABC Radio Melbourne, "It was a song that doesn't have a chorus, it's set in prison, so I never thought it would be a hit song or anything...
 Once I start playing that song it lifts you up and takes you along with it."
 As for Joe, the protagonist, Wong asked, "whatever happened to Joe?
 Did he ever get out of prison on good behaviour?" with Kelly responding, "He seems to be like the character in some of my other songs; he's a bit like the guy in 'To Her Door'.
 I think he got out."

+In August 2025, Kelly released a sequel song titled "Rita Wrote a Letter", which reveals that while Joe makes it out of prison and returns to work, Rita has gotten together with Dan as Joe fears in the lyrics of "How to Make Gravy".
+The song is also sung posthumously from the point of view of Joe.

+Gravy Day

-In the lyrics Joe wrote his letter on 21 December, which "Fans of the tune have since coined the date as 'Gravy Day'."
+In the lyrics Joe wrote his letter on 21 December, which led fans to dub the day "Gravy Day".
+A parody account on X called The Gravy Man has helped to spread the word since 2015, posting humorous profanity-laden memes about the song, including about collecting royalties for it.